 |8||Roadside assistance coverage||

 Motorcycle insurance is important for various reasons, including:

 Florida has many good motorcycle insurers based on the quality of services offered at relatively affordable rates.
 Most of these companies also provide high-quality customer services.
-However, based on factors like cost, coverage, and customer ratings, the best three motorcycle insurers in Florida are Progressive, Geico, and Markel.
+However, based on factors like cost, coverage, and customer ratings, the best three motorcycle insurers in Florida are Progressive, Geico, and Dairyland.

 If you merge your car insurance and motorcycle insurance - using the same insurance company, you will typically get some discount off the annual cost.
 Similarly, if you insure multiple bikes with the same insurer - you end up with a more affordable motorcycle insurance overall.